gmengusthk/arxiv_daily/README.md

 For `arxiv_daily.py`:
 - `--days`: Number of past days to fetch papers for (default: 3)
+- `--max-results`: Maximum number of papers to fetch from arXiv (default: 1000)

 For `analyze_papers.py`:
 - `--input`: Input markdown file with papers (default: latest arxiv daily output)